ethereum/ethereum-org-website/src/content/governance/index.md

 1. **Propose a Core EIP**: as described in [EIP-1](https://eips.ethereum.org/EIPS/eip-1#core-eips), the first step to formally proposing a change to Ethereum is to detail it in a Core EIP.
 This will act as the official specification for an EIP that Protocol Developers will implement if accepted.

-2. **Present your EIP to Protocol Developers**: once you have a Core EIP, you should get feedback on it from Protocol Developers.
-You can get feedback can by proposing it for discussion on an [AllCoreDevs call](https://github.com/ethereum/execution-specs/tree/master/network-upgrades#getting-the-considered-for-inclusion-cfi-status).
-Alternatively, discussion can happen asynchronously on the [Ethereum Magician's forum](https://ethereum-magicians.org/) or in the [Ethereum R&D Discord](https://discord.gg/mncqtgVSVw).
+2. **Present your EIP to Protocol Developers**: once you have a Core EIP for which you've gathered community input, you should present it to Protocol Developers.
+You can do so by proposing it for discussion on an [AllCoreDevs call](https://github.com/ethereum/execution-specs/tree/master/network-upgrades#getting-the-considered-for-inclusion-cfi-status).
+It is likely some discussions will have already happened asynchronously on the [Ethereum Magician's forum](https://ethereum-magicians.org/) or in the [Ethereum R&D Discord](https://discord.gg/mncqtgVSVw).

 > Potential outcomes of this stage are:

 > - The EIP will be considered for a future network upgrade
 > - Technical changes will be requested
-> - It may be rejected if it is not a priority or the improvement is not large enough relative to the development effort.
+> - It may be rejected if it is not a priority or the improvement is not large enough relative to the development effort

-3. **[Optional] Gather Community Consensus for your EIP**: some EIPs are purely technical changes with little room for debate, but others can be more contentious.
-If the EIP is in the latter category, Protocol Developers will likely want to see strong evidence of overwhelming community support before proceeding with it.
-There is no "one size fits all" approach here, as each EIP is unique.
+3. **Iterate towards a final proposal:** after receiving feedback from all relevant stakeholders, you will likely need to make changes to your initial proposal to improve its security or better meet the needs of various users.
+Once your EIP has incorporated all the changes you believe are necessary, you will need to present it again to Protocol Developers.
+You will then move to the next step of this process, or new concerns will emerge, requiring another round of iterations on your proposal.

 4. **EIP Included in Network Upgrade**: assuming the EIP is approved, tested and implemented, it gets scheduled as part of a network upgrade.
 Given the high coordination costs of network upgrades (everyone needs to upgrade simultaneously), EIPs are generally bundled together in upgrades.